quii/learn-go-with-tests/time.md

 ## Refactor

+This all feels a bit horrible right?
 Let's **listen to our tests**.

 - In order to test that we are scheduling some alerts we set up 4 different dependencies.
 Whenever you have a lot of dependencies for a _thing_ in your system, it implies it's doing too much.
 Visually we can see it in how cluttered our test is.
 - To me it feels like **we need to make a cleaner abstraction between reading user input and the business logic we want to do**
-- A better test would be _given this user input, do we call `Game` with the correct number of players_.
+- A better test would be _given this user input, do we call a new type `Game` with the correct number of players_.
 - We would then extract the testing of the scheduling into the tests for our new `Game`.

-We can refactor our `Game` first and our test should continue to pass.
+We can refactor toward our `Game` first and our test should continue to pass.
 Once we've made the structural changes we want we can think about how we can refactor the tests to reflect our new separation of concerns

 Remember when making changes in refactoring try to keep them as small as possible and keep re-running the tests.